Turn plastic waste into jobs, dignity, and cleaner communities.

 Who founded RDI?

-The playbook identifies Dr. Justin Mudekereza as the founder of Rescue Democracy International and describes his work in democracy, human rights, and community development.
+Dr. Justin Mudekereza as the founder of Rescue Democracy International and describes his work in democracy, human rights, and community development.